aberke/quiz-widgets/README.md

 Styling TODO for Wenting
 ---
 - QA styles on each browser
+	- use ngrok to test on phones too
 	- font doensn't look right on firefox
 - Design for unlimited answers